-Symptoms of a Vaginal Yeast Infection
+What Are The Symptoms of A Vaginal Yeast Infection?

 Vaginal yeast infection (VYI) or vaginal candidiasis are the general and medical terms used to describe a common vaginal yeast infection.
 A VYI occurs when your immune system is weak or good bacteria in your vagina can’t keep the fungus (Candida albicans) under control.
 These types of conditions can create a suitable environment for Candida albicans to increase.